thegooddocsproject/website-hugo/content/en/blog/tech-writing-portfolio.md

 You can make it private or publicly available.

 This is your chance to curate your writing samples.
-A really long one pager means you have less control over the impression you make.
+A really long one-pager means you have less control over the impression you make.
 A tailored PDF means you can customize your portfolio when applying for specific jobs.

 Don't overthink it, and don't over-engineer it (unless you want to show off your ace development skills!).